zbanks/flux/README.md

 Flux uses a three-part model: the *broker*, *clients*, and *servers*.

 - **Broker**: There needs to be a single *broker* instance per flux system.
 The broker can be started with `flux-broker`.
-Both the clients and servers connect to the broker, who routes messages from clients to the servers that expose the requested devices.
+Both the clients and servers connect to the broker, who routinely checks to see which devices are available.

-- **Server**: Each server process can expose one or more *devices* to be controlled, each with a global, semantic, and unique ID (e.g. `"leds:00000001"`).
+- **Server**: Each server process can expose one or more *devices* to be controlled, each with a global, semantic, and unique ID (e.g. `"leds:00000001"` with type `lux_id_t`).

 - **Client**: Each client process can control any of the devices exposed by servers that the broker knows about.

-These processes communicate over ZMQ (usually TCP sockets), so they can exist on separate machines.
+These processes communicate using [nanomsg](http://nanomsg.org/) (usually TCP sockets), so they can exist on separate machines.
 Fundamentally, the client is agnostic to which devices are connected to which servers.

-The broker is designed around the [Majordomo](http://rfc.zeromq.org/spec:7) protocol, with some modifications made to allow multiple "workers" (devices) per server.
-In the future the broker may also allow clients to "own" devices to prevent other clients from trying to control them at the same time.

 Messages
 --------